bpFlacTeam/BpFlacForgenet/README.md

 ## Executables

-The gwod programe is Our main wodchain CLI client.
+The gwod programe is Our main BpFlac Chain CLI client.
 It is the entry point into the wod network , capable of running as a full node (default), archive node (retaining all historical state) or a light node (retrieving data live).

-You can run it as a node to sync and query chain-data for the wodchain.
+You can run it as a node to sync and query chain-data for the BpFlac Chain.